florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Results**: Today, we spent the whole session trying to debug the wiring.
 One wire was connected to the wrong pin so now that it is fixed, everything is working as intended.

+## 🗓️ Wednesday, 11th of March 2026

+* **Florent Gilliéron**: Presented a demonstration of our product.
+* **Julien Mignon**: Updated the daily log.
+Presented a demonstration of our product.
+* **Léon Ehrwein**: Presented a demonstration of our product.

+* **Results**: Today, we had a demonstration of our working product and updated the repository.
+We also spent some time to finish the report that needs to be submitted.